martinaarmas/iebis_swdev_debug_exercises/README.md

 >for (int i = pos + 1; i < word.length(); i++)
 #### Why the method _firstRepeatedCharacter_ is throwing an exception?
+The exception happens because a char or item outside the input (word) is being called

+ meaning that a item in a position outside of the array is being called.
+In this case, this occurs here:
 #### Why the method _countGroupsRepeatedCharacters_ returns 3 in one case when it should be 4?

 **Strategy**: Place breakpoints before the methods are executed, step into them and see what happens.